SWEGroup39/GatorChatApp/API_Documentation.md

 ### Requirements and Error Messages
 - A StatusBadRequest error will be returned if the passed-in body cannot be decoded.
 - The **"Get All Users"** function must have users that exists in the database, or else "Users not found." will be returned.
-- The **"Get Next ID"** function must still have available user IDs in the users database (0000 to 9995), or else "Max number of users reached!" will be returned.
 - The **"Get User by ID"** function must have the requested user exist in the users dataabse, or else a StatusBadRequest error will be returned.
 - If all requirements are met, the user(s) will be returned along with a successful console log message.
 ---